 When I was a kid growing up in the Northwest, October meant the start of ski season, and Halloween was mostly secondary to that.
-Halloween often involved wearing snow suits under plastic costumes and sliding down hills like human tobaggans, when we slipped on ice, our candy trailing behind.
+Halloween often involved wearing snow suits under plastic costumes and sliding down hills like human tobaggans.
+When we slipped on ice, our candy trailed behind.

 It wasn’t until I moved away that I experienced “real” autumn, like they showed on TV, with golden trees, crisp air, and leaves all over the sidewalk.
 Not a spec of snow expected, and everyone talking about pumpkin spice instead of the latest ski gear.

 Decades later, I still think about snow in October, as the weather starts to chill.
 And, to this day, anytime I think about a Halloween costume, I weigh its thermal properties.

 This autumn, as I watch the leaves change color outside my window, I try not to think about all the many adjustments we’ve made to our lives in this year of unfolding “unprecedented” times in 2020.
 Instead, I try to focus on simply enjoying the season, and taking extra time on my routine walks around my neighborhood to notice the leaves changing color.